alchemy1/Win.10-SpyWare-Bloat-Telemetry-Remove/README.md

 **Download RemoveW10Bloat [FROM HERE!!!](https://github.com/komodev/RemoveW10Bloat/blob/master/RemoveW10Bloat.bat.txt "HERE"), then remove the ".txt"** extension and run as Admin.
 Use at your own risk!
 Customize as you wish.

-In case you want **to put things back, [HERE's] (https://github.com/komodev/RemoveW10Bloat/PutBackW10Bloat.bat.txt "UNDO PROCES SCRIPT HERE").
+In case you want **to put things back, [HERE's](https://github.com/komodev/RemoveW10Bloat/blob/master/PutBackW10Bloat.bat.txt "UNDO PROCES SCRIPT HERE").
 The reverse script (remove the ".txt" extension and run as Admin).